salma-emara/ece244-book/README.md

 node textbook/exercises/toml-parser.js
 ```

 2- If any file contains errors, only the first error in that file will be reported.
-Rerun the following command to catch the next one
+Fix the issue in the file, then rerun the command to see the next error.

 ```
 node textbook/exercises/toml-parser.js
 ```
 3- If no errors occur, an "All done." message will be shown in the terminal.

-Build the book locally and ensure the quiz is behaving as expected.
+Build the book locally and ensure the exercises are behaving as expected.

 ## Correcting mistakes